DU-SE-Group-8/Course-Recommender/README.md

 # Course Recommender System
+The server is hosted at course-recommender-duse.azurewebsites.net The client is hosted at https://course-recommender.netlify.app/

 ## Server
-Server is now located in .
+Server is now located in the root directory.
 ### Set up
 1. Ensure you have node and npm installed
 2. Run `npm install`